Canon 6D Mark II vs G9X Mark II

 It is notable that the 6D Mark II has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 6D Mark II and the G9X Mark II are recent models that feature in their makers' current product line-up.
+Both the 6D Mark II and the G9X Mark II are recent models that are part of the current product line-up.
 The G9X Mark II replaced the earlier Canon G9 X, while the 6D Mark II followed on from the Canon 6D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Canon G9 X Mark II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.